IIIF/api/source/api/presentation/3.0/index.md

 ```

 ##### rendering
-A link to an external resource intended for display or download by a human user.
-This property can be used to link from a manifest, collection or other resource to the preferred viewing environment for that resource, such as a viewer page on the publisher's web site.
+A link to an external resource that is an alternative, non-IIIF representation of the IIIF resource.
+The external resource _MUST_ be able to be displayed directly to a human user.
+Examples might include the preferred viewing environment for the IIIF resource, such as a viewer page on the publisher's web site.
 Other uses include a rendering of a manifest as a PDF or EPUB with the images and text of the book, or a slide deck with images of the museum object.
-A label and the format of the rendering resource _MUST_ be supplied to allow clients to present the option to the user.
+A label and the format of the rendering resource _MUST_ be supplied to assist clients in rendering the link or resource.

  * Any resource type _MAY_ have one or more external rendering resources.